rust-lang/blog.rust-lang.org/content/inside-rust/program-management-2026-jul-aug.md

 One of the topics Rust for Linux [has been tracking][rfl-core-wanted] is _modularization of `core`_.
 This is the ability to remove parts of the [core standard library][core] that the kernel doesn't need because of semantic differences or duplication.
 This includes standard atomics, IO, 128-bit numbers, floating-point numbers, and Unicode tables.

 There are different ways to support such modularization, each with its own caveats.
-Perhaps, the most fundamental one is to keep every feature under its own flag, but that requires building the standard library ([see the build-std goal][build-std]) and introduces a combinatorial explosion that's difficult to test.
+Perhaps the most fundamental one is keeping every feature under its own flag, but that requires building the standard library ([see the build-std goal][build-std]) and introduces a combinatorial explosion that's difficult to test.
 The standard library could also expose a small number of "feature layers" instead, but then it becomes hard to find a partitioning that makes sense for everyone.

 Another approach is to define the smallest possible subset of `core` that's needed for the language to work.
 This subset, tentatively named `lang`, would only include things like [lang items][lang-items] and could lead to a stable alternative to the internal [`#![no_core]` feature][no-core].
 For now, that seems most realistic, and the RfL team is willing to experiment with it and possibly develop a proposal.
 Can we get a Project Goal out of this?